jorams/jumpotron/README.md

 Set as browser search engine
 ----------------------------

-You can use [this opensearch generator](http://customsearchprovider.appspot.com/) to add your personal Jumpotron to your browser as a search engine.
+If you've supplied a `:URL` parameter to `MAKE-JUMPOTRON`, Jumpotron serves an OpenSearch plugin (from `/opensearch-plugin.xml`).
+When visiting the address of your Jumpotron you should see a button to add that Jumpotron to your browser as a search engine.

 The jump protocol
 -----------------